cathychenvo/cathychenvo/README.md

 - Exploring front-end development journey at Alpha Camp from Jan 2022.
 - Creating badges / vectors / GIF by using Adobe software to make website cooler.
 - Learning the UI / UX to get better understanding of designer thinking.
-- Working on 2 private repositories.
+- Working on personal site at the moment.

 ### 🌱 Languages & Frameworks:
 - JS